mallikarjunbhise3/mallikarjunbhise3/README.md

 - 👋 Hi, I’m @mallikarjunbhise3
 - 👀 I’m interested in Salesforce
 - 🌱 I’m currently learning Salesforce
-- 💞️ I’m looking to collaborate onS alesforce
+- 💞️ I’m looking to collaborate on Salesforce
-- 📫 How to reach me
+- 📫 How to reach me mallikarjunbhise3@gmail.com

 <!---
 mallikarjunbhise3/mallikarjunbhise3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.